 Activation mode Description exclusivewrite (ew) The node has exclusive write access to the disk group.
 No other node can activate the disk group for write access. readonly (ro) The node has read access to the disk group and denies write access for all other nodes in the cluster.
 The node has no write access to the disk group.
 Attempts to activate a disk group for either of the write modes on other nodes fail. sharedread (sr) The node has read access to the disk group.
-The node has no write access to the disk group, however other nodes can obtain write access. sharedwrite (sw) The node has write access to the disk group.
+The node has no write access to the disk group, however other nodes can obtain write access. sharedwrite (sw) The node has write access to the disk group. off The node has neither read nor write access to the disk group.
+Query operations on the disk group are permitted.

-Table 2-5 Activation modes for shared disk groups
+Table 2-5Activation modes for shared disk groups